wso2/docs-is/en/docs/learn/configuring-admin-initiated-account-locking.md

 		enable = true
 		```

-	2. To configure the email server to send emails requesting passwor reset, add the following configurations.
+	2. To configure the email server to send emails requesting password reset, add the following configurations:

 		-	**from_address**: This is the email address from which the confirmation email will be sent.
 		-	**username**: This is the user name of the given email address.